mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

   - SmallLabel
 - of types
   - RowOfButtons
+    - make sure all buttons are the same size
+  - Header
+  - PageBody
 - creating semantically meaningful types to represent our styles
   - by hand
   - with nuget package